wmcooper2/lyricsearch/README.md

 * type in the search pattern into the terminal and press "Enter".

 ### To do
-* merge code of "lyricsearch_mac.py" and "multicoresearch_mac.py"
-* change "run" command in root dir to point to "mulitcoresearch_mac.py"
+* change "run" command in root dir to point to "lyricsearch.py"
 * make a set of words from all the lyrics from all the nodes
 * make module that searches for the pattern in a collection of files that may already have the results previously searhced for.
 * presearch for some common strings in anticipation of future requests.